Hi. How can we help?

 Dynamic Host Configuration Protocol (DHCP) is a network management mechanism that automatically configures devices and assigns them IP addresses.
 Before DHCP, configuring a new device so that it could communicate with other devices on your network required a networking expert on-site.
 Since IP Addresses assigned through DHCP are automatic, these IP Addresses may change in some specific instances, such as a power or network outage.

 DHCP reservation is a tool that all modern routers have that lets you reserve a fixed local IP address for specific devices.
 With DHCP reservation, the DHCP lease never expires and you don't need to update the device's IP address in Lightspeed.
-Follow our guide on Enabling DHCP for more information on how to set up a fixed IP for your devices.
+Follow our guide on Enabling DHCP reservations for more information on how to set up a fixed IP for your devices.

-What are static IP addresses?
+What is a static IP address?

 When should I use a static IP or DHCP reservation?